Nearest Neighbor & KD-Tree Search in Geospatial Python

 Advanced Workflows & Web Mapping Integration

-Deploy KD-Tree results to interactive dashboards using maplibre-gl-js or leaflet.
+Deploy KD-Tree results to interactive dashboards using MapLibre GL JS or Leaflet.
 Serialize query outputs as GeoJSON, optimizing payload size by stripping redundant attributes.
-For real-time applications, cache tree structures in memory or use diskcache for persistence.
+For real-time applications, cache tree structures in memory or use joblib for persistence.
 When combining spatial queries with polygonal boundaries, chain results with Geometric Intersections & Overlays to enforce topological constraints before rendering.

 import json